Glossary

 • Microplastics are solid plastic particles, measuring less than 5 mm (0.20 in) in length.

-• More than 99% of the chemicals used to make plastics are made derived from fossil fuel production.
+• More than 99% of the chemicals used to make plastics are derived from fossil fuel production.

-The traditional plastics that have become widespread, such as polyethylene (PET, LDPE and HDPE), polypropylene (PP) and polyvinyl chloride (PVC) are made from petrochemicals, which are chemical compounds that are created during the refining process of crude oil.
+The traditional plastics that have become widespread, such as polyethylene (PET, LDPE, and HDPE), polypropylene (PP), and polyvinyl chloride (PVC), are made from petrochemicals, which are chemical compounds that are created during the refining process of crude oil.

 • Recycling is the process of converting goods into new materials and objects.